Profile of Gramona

 A living legend among Cava growers, Gramona has long boasted a reputation as Spain’s finest sparkling wine producer.
-It is not undeserved – from their base in Sant Sadurni D’Anoia, Gramona craft an astonishing range of long-aged Cavas celebrated for their rich, autolytic, and complex house style.
+It is not undeserved – from their base in Sant Sadurni D’Anoia, Gramona crafts an astonishing range of long-aged Cavas celebrated for their rich, autolytic, and complex house style.

-Today Gramona is run by the dynamic brother duo Xavier and Jaume Gramona, who continue to innovate, experiment, and drive improvements both in the cellar and vineyards.
+Today Gramona is run by the dynamic brother duo Xavier and Jaume Gramona, who continue to innovate, experiment, and drive improvements in the cellar and vineyards.
 In the latter, we find the most exciting developments, as the legendary consultant Claude Bourguignon has been hired to drive conversion to organic and biodynamic viticulture in the vineyards.
 Indeed, respect for their diverse terroir is at the forefront of everything decision Jaume and Xavier make, two passionate ambassadors for the Penedes wine region’s potential.

 Wines produced